 Noshim Ahmed

-Pathways to Banking & Finance 2018
+Pathways to Banking and Finance 2018

 Noshim participated in the Pathways to Banking & Finance programme during his time at sixth form.
 He attended King’s College London and during his time there he chaired the first Career’s Student Advisory Board and was also a Widening Participation Ambassador.
 He has done internships within asset management, financial data and private markets and is happy to speak with any alumni interested in the financial industry.